liseda-lab/REx_PyTorch/README.md

 # REx_PyTorch
 REx with port for PyTorch.
 The original implementation of REx can be found [here](https://github.com/liseda-lab/REx).
+This REx implementation already includes a new approach called Adaptive REx, but to use the original REX, just choose the non_evaluator folder.
+More details will be here soon.

 ## Guide to run the system